MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/troubleshooting.md

 #### Duplicate Warning dialog box appears

 **Reason:**
-You have duplicate records in Dynamics 365 for Sales.
+You have duplicate records in Dynamics 365 for Sales

 **Resolution:**
 Resolve the duplicates as identified in dialog box or select **Continue** to create a duplicate record and qualify the lead.